dladams/duneadc/README.md

 All are P1, cold (LN2), 2 MHz waveforms unless otherwise indicated.

 Data is found in `$HOME/data/dune/adc`.
 Contact me for help in obtaining data or adding samples.
+A failed attempt to open a sample should produce a message showing the expected file name and location.

-The classes `AdcTestSampleReader` is used to read table and CSV files and `AdcBinarySampleReader` is used read files in binary format.
+The classes `AdcTestSampleReader` is used to read table and CSV files, `AdcBinarySampleReader` to read files in binary format and `AdcFembTreeSampleReader` for those in the Root tree format..
-Clients are expected to use `AdcSampleFinder`.
-Otherwise, the metadata, voltage calibration and table will not be filled for binary files.
+Clients are recommended to use `AdcSampleFinder`.
+Otherwise, the metadata, voltage calibration and table may not be available.

+## Input voltage calibration

+Data files typically do not provide an accurate input voltage calibration.
+As noted above, the reader or finder adds this information which is then available through the reader interface.

-## Calibration
+## Response calibration

 At present, two calibrations for an ADC channel are supported: linear and ultimate.